The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: The Distributional Reward Critic Architecture

-Under the infinite samples assumption, a large $n_o$ that is near a multiple of $n_r$ is preferred as errors in estimating $n_r$ are less costly.
-Without this assumption, there is a tradeoff---a large $n_o$ leads to worse overfitting because of limited samples, but a small $n_o$ leads to worse reconstruction error.
-We study this interplay empirically in Section~\ref{eval_g2C}.
-For now, we focus our attention on setting $n_o=n_r$, as it achieves zero reconstruction error, and we show cross-entropy is an accessible metric to help estimate it in the next part.
+With infinite samples, a large $n_o$ is preferred to achieve a small Reconstruction Error.
+Without this condition, there is a tradeoff---a larger $n_o$ leads to more overfitting because of limited samples, but a small $n_o$ results in more Reconstruction Error.
+We aim to set $n_o=n_r$ as it achieves zero Reconstruction Error and requires the least samples, and we show the ordinal cross-entropy is an accessible metric to help infer it in the next part.